landonfears/b9f762/README.md

 1. Toggle prefill fields for the form: This will make the prefill for each form inactive or active if there's a current configuration.
 2. Toggle individual field: Clicking on the eye icon will make that specific form field inactive or active if there's a current configuration.
 3. Remove individual field prefill configuration: Clicking the "X" icon will remove the existing prefill configuration.
-4. Add a new prefill configuration: A popup will appear prompting you to create a new prefill mapping.
+4. Add a new prefill configuration: When clicking on a field without a configuration and compatible fields, a popup will display prompting you to create a new prefill mapping.

 ![image](https://mi44j8ce65.ufs.sh/f/GWgmUQMEuTbP2H7zHVumMSoDXVgvH6bCEZtGLA8a3NU1cKzT)

-You can search for a specific field name, or browse through the existing ancestor form dropdown fields that are compatible with the field.
+You can search for a specific field name, or browse through the existing ancestor forms' compatible fields.

+> [!NOTE]
+> Compatible fields means that the field comes from a form that current form is inherited from, and it is of the same type.

 There is also a "Global Data" list of fields that I have defined in the app that is separate from the list of nodes returned from the API.

 When you select a field, the prefill configuration will be updated with the new mapping.

+> [!NOTE]
-The prefill configuration for all nodes is saved in local storage, so any changes you make will persist when reloading the page.
+> The prefill configuration for all nodes is saved in local storage, so any changes you make will persist when reloading the page.

 ## Tests